(c) 2009 E. John Love

 Jack shrugged.
 He didn’t want to worry his friend with idle speculation.
-Georges had been at BlueSky for a year, but Jack had heard that his friends’ position was also far from secure.
-Apparently, his Franglais had caused concern with their supervisor, Brian, who unfairly equated English pronunciation with skill and intelligence.
-A label of “incompetent” was unfairly hung on Georges after a minor misunderstanding with a customer had reached Brian’s desk.
+Georges had been at BlueSky for about a year, but Jack had heard that his friends’ position was also far from secure.
+Apparently his Franglais had caused concern with their supervisor, Brian, who small-mindedly equated English pronunciation with skill and intelligence.
+A label of “incompetent” had unfairly been hung on Georges after news of a minor misunderstanding with a customer had reached Brian’s desk.

 Georges had a Bachelor’s in Comp.
-Sci from Concordia.
+Sci. from Concordia.
 He knew his stuff even if his thick Quebec patois sometimes got in his way.
-Jack figured that Brian was being uptight and looking for a scapegoat.
+Jack figured that Brian was being uptight and mainly looking for someone to scapegoat.

 Georges was also the only guy in the company who seemed to have less money than Jack, which only strengthened his affection for the man.
-Georges had a wife and kids to support, and here he was, stuck in the butt-end of knowledge worker paradise.
+He had a wife and kids to support and here he was, stuck in the butt-end of knowledge worker paradise.

-Jack noticed that instead of a polo shirt, Georges was wearing a white dress shirt with what looked like a frayed, fuzzy mauve knit tie.
+Jack noticed that instead of a polo shirt, Georges was wearing a new dress shirt with what looked like a frayed, fuzzy mauve knit tie.

 Jack laughed.
 “So, what’s the occasion?”

-“Bio-Med place is looking for a Java programmer for a big web project.
+“Bio-Med place is looking for a Java programmer for some web project.
 Good money.
-I’m gonna interview there at 3:30.”
+I’m gonna go interview at 3:30.”

-Jack was disappointed but also excited for him.
-“Go for it man.
+Jack was disappointed but faked enthusiasm.
+“Go for it man!
 Good luck!”

 * * * * *

 Powell’s slender six foot frame straightened, filling out his navy blue suit.
 Jack stared at the gold silk tie and its immaculate double Windsor, and recalled Georges’ desperate bathrobe belt.
-He wondered how many worlds actually separated those two men outside of this office.
+He wondered how many worlds actually separated those two men outside on the street.

 Powell resembled a large fox impersonating Dick Van Dyke.
-Jack had never seen him in person before, and prepared himself for some bad news.
+Jack had never seen him in person before and prepared himself for bad news.
 Powell’s face opened into a surprisingly warm, genuine smile, and looking around the room slowly, he began:

 “I’m sure you’ve heard rumours about the challenges we’re facing.
 The short story is that we’ve secured bridge financing that will see us through the next few quarters – maybe further.”
 Sighs and shuffles rippled through the room, and someone tried to clap.
 “For the past few months,” Powell continued, “some of our senior Execs have worked without pay until we got the financing wrapped up.”
 Powell paused while Graeme leaned over and whispered in his ear.
-“Unfortunately, there will be some cuts, and a couple of departures.”
-Graeme shot
+“Unfortunately, there will be some cuts and… a couple of departures.”

-Graeme stepped forward and thanked the staff for their friendship and support, and told everyone that he planned to run a small music store over on the east side with his son.
-“Anyway, meet me at the Elephant and Castle after work,” he said.
+Graeme shot Jack a wink and stepped forward.
+He hitched up his pants by the pockets, as if he were going to give an amateur football club a little pep talk, but maybe it was just a bit of nervousness.
+Graeme thanked the staff for their friendship and support and told everyone that he was going to run a small music store over on the east side with his son.
+“Anyway, meet us at the Elephant and Castle after work,” he said.
 “First round’s on me!”
 This produced laughter and some awkward applause.

 “Can do.
 Let’s go.”
-He flicked his cigarette away and waved Jack to follow him as he ambled down the sidewalk.
+Graeme flicked his cigarette away and waved Jack to follow him as he ambled down the sidewalk.

 “AA.
 Two years.”
-He led Jack to the passenger’s door of a brown 1978 Impala that was as long as a football field.
+He led Jack to the passenger’s door of a brown 1978 Impala that looked as long as a bus.
 Jack climbed in, surprised that the car wasn’t something small and efficient, instead of a huge North American land yacht.
-As they glided away from the curb, inside the vast car it was all low light, smooth sailing, and tinkling piano keys, like a rolling lounge.
+As they glided away from the curb, inside the vast car it was like a rolling lounge, all low light, smooth sailing, and tinkling piano keys.

-“So, what brought you to the company?”
+“So, what brought you to the company anyway?”
 Graeme finally asked.

-“Oh – my sister’s boyfriend got me the job,” Jack said apologetically, as if he had stolen the job, not earned it.
+“Oh – my sister’s boyfriend got me the job,” Jack said apologetically, as if he had stolen the opportunity, instead of earned it.

 “Not exactly.
 It’s weird – like a different world.”

-“Yeah.
-You’ll get used to that.
+“Yeah, you’ll get used to that.
 You’ll go through lots of those, I bet.
 Trick is to keep yourself in it – to make your own space when you need to.
+You know?”